kurt-krueckeberg/data-structures-cplus/notes/tree23.rst

          }
       }
     }

     template<class Key, class Value> inline void tree23<Key, Value>::reassignRoot() noexcept
     {
        // The root is a leaf
        if (root->isLeaf()){

-          root = nullptr; // also forces the memory held by the unique_ptr<Node> to be deleted.
+          root = nullptr; // also forces the memory held by the shared_ptr<Node> to be deleted.

        } else {
        // recursive remove() case:
-       // The root has a sole non-empty child, make it the new root. unique_ptr's assignment operator will first delete the current empty root
+       // The root has a sole non-empty child, make it the new root. shared_ptr's assignment operator will first delete the current empty root <-- TODO: NOT TRUE ANYMORE
        // node pointer before doing the assignment. root = std::move(root->getNonNullChild());
           root->parent = nullptr;